prettier/prettier-vscode/README.md

 Change when properties in objects are quoted.
 [Learn more here](https://prettier.io/docs/en/options.html#quote-props)

-### VSCode specific settings
+### VS Code specific settings

-These settings are specific to VSCode and need to be set in the VSCode settings file.
+These settings are specific to VS Code and need to be set in the VS Code settings file.
 See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.

 #### [_DEPRECATED_] prettier.eslintIntegration (default: false) - JavaScript and TypeScript only